Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 ## Is it hard to find an apartment?

-**Yes**.
-It's really hard.[^0] It's one of the hardest part of [moving to Berlin](/guides/moving-to-berlin).
-It can take months and hundreds of applications.[^1]
+**Yes.** It's *really* hard.
+It can take months and hundreds of applications.[^0] You might live in multiple short-term apartments before you find a permanent place to live.

-During your search, you might need a temporary place to live.
-For example, you can stay with a friend, or rent a [short-term furnished apartment](#short-term-and-furnished-apartments).

-### Finding your first apartment

 If you just [moved to Berlin](/guides/moving-to-berlin), it's harder to find an apartment.
 You are on your [probation](/glossary/Probezeit) period, you have no [credit history](/glossary/Schufa), and you might not have a [residence permit](/glossary/Aufenthaltstitel) yet.
 Landlords prefer more stable tenants.
 [Short-term furnished apartments](#short-term-and-furnished-apartments) might be your only option.